 Whether you call it freelancing, a sole proprietorship, or a one-person LLC, self-employment allows for flexibility in your schedule, gives you more control over the assignments you take and puts you firmly in charge of your own destiny.
 But it's not without risks.
 The U.S. Government Accountability Office found that contingent workers earn about 10.6 percent less per hour than standard workers and are less likely to have benefits like health insurance and retirement plans.2

 "Most of the people who talk about self-employment only see the good things and get disillusioned with how difficult it actually is," said Kevin Cackler, a full time freelance web developer and systems administrator since 2003.
 "Most people don't understand that their employer pays half of their employees' (payroll) taxes.
 Most people don't understand that most employers pay part of their employees' insurance premiums.
 Most people don't understand that when it's your business, you can only rely on yourself.
 Self-employment isn't for most people.
 It's extremely rewarding if you can pull it off and maintain it, but it can be a terrible mistake if you're unprepared for the downsides of it."

-With so many people opting to strike out on their own, though, some professional groups — like the New York State Bar Association and the Public Relations Society of America — are setting up systems to make it a little easier for the entrepreneurial-minded, offering group health insurance and, in some cases, retirement funds.
+With so many people opting to strike out on their own, though, some professional groups are setting up systems to make it a little easier for the entrepreneurial-minded, offering group health insurance and, in some cases, retirement funds.
 Similarly, the Freelancer's Union has arranged health, dental, disability and liability insurances (among others) for members.
-And the popular workforce management service WorkMarket offers health insurance options as well.
+And various popular workforce management services offers health insurance options as well.

 "A great insurance broker is worth their weight in gold," said Cherie Gary, a marketing and public relations professional, in an interview.